tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client does not retry in either scenario, it MUST report an error to the calling application.

-#### Authenticating for the Public Name {#auth-public-name}
+### Authenticating for the Public Name {#auth-public-name}

-When the server rejects ECH or otherwise ignores "encrypted_client_hello" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
+When the server rejects ECH, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
 Clients that offer ECH then authenticate the connection with the public name, as follows:

 - The client MUST verify that the certificate is valid for ECHConfig.contents.public_name.
 If invalid, it MUST abort the connection with